hegerdes/BeeblebroxCTF/Level-Discribtion.md

-# Welcome to the Beeblebrox CTF
+# Welcome to the ConSecur CTF

-This is a training program provided by Beeblebrox to teach some basic knowledge about remotely managing Linux systems, penetration testing, information gathering and other techniques that an attacker might use to compromise a company's security system.
+This is a training program provided by ConSecur to teach some basic knowledge about remotely managing Linux systems, penetration testing, information gathering and other techniques that an attacker might use to compromise a company's security system.

 ## 🙌 Motivation and Goal